 - Finally, if the account has been breached and the cracker changes the password, the user may notice they can’t get into their account anymore and this may lead to an investigation.

 Those are all good and valuable benefits.
 However, on the other side are a few major problems:

 - Many users will start using passwords like “howdy1”.
 Then, when the expiration hits, they just change it to “howdy2”.
 This means that if the password is ever cracked, it is likely the cracker will be able to guess future passwords as well.

 - Other users will start writing down their passwords because they can’t remember them anymore.

 - The shorter the password expiration, the greater the number of Help Desk calls related to forgotten passwords will be.

 So what can be done to get the benefits of an enterprise password manager while minimizing the problems?

 First, the number of different passwords in the organization needs to be considered.
 A company with one Windows domain is going to have fewer issues than a company with a mix of Windows, ERP, Databases, Unix, Mainframe, and so on.
-When multiple systems are in play, the first thing to do is to implement a password synchronization product, such as Password Station.
+When multiple systems are in play, the first thing to do is to implement a password synchronization product, such as Password Management.
 This will enable users to only need to remember one password for all the systems instead of several passwords.
 This increases the likelihood of a good password being chosen and remembered.